brob92993/Portfolio/README.md

 # Week2-Portfolio

-My portfolio has an "About Me" section with general information about me, a "Projects" section with a box for each project.
-Each project has a background image, and if you click on the first project, you will see the live website that i refactored for last weeks homework.
-There is also a "Contact" section with links to my phone number, email, and Github Repository.
+My portfolio has an "About Me" section with general information about me, a "Projects" section with a link to details for each project, as well as a link to the application, a "Technologies" section that has logos of each technology learned, and a "Contact" section with links to my phone number, email, resume and Github Repository.
 The website is mobile, tablet, and desktop responsive as well.
-Please see the screenshots and link to the live website below.
+Please see the screenshots and link to my portfolio below.